amamel/banano-node-docker/readme.md

 ## **Support**

-If you really liked this tool, **just give this project a star** ⭐️ so more people get to know it.
+If you like this tool, **please give this project a star** ⭐️ so more people get to know it.
 Cheers! :)